 The Auditor will gather sufficient evidence through observation, testing, inspection, etc., to provide a reasonable assurance of the audit conclusions.
 During this process, the Auditor-in-charge will keep management informed on the progress of the audit.

-The Auditor-in-charge and the Audit Director will meet with management to discuss the audit results.
+The Auditor-in-charge and the Chief Internal Auditor will meet with management to discuss the audit results.
 The draft report is provided either during the meeting or shortly thereafter for management's review.

 The department being audited receives a copy of the draft report to review for accuracy.
 In addition, management provides a corrective action plan (management response) for each concern to Internal Audit by the requested response date.
 Management responses should mitigate the control issue described by the audit concerns, identify person(s) responsible for changes to be made, and contain an estimated target date by which the change will be implemented.